 “I stay for the students.
 I love the students,” Bower said.
 “Students at elite schools like Columbia don’t need me.
 They already have everything given to them.
 You can really change more lives at Penn State University than you can at places like Duke or Columbia.”

 “Teaching has always been something I wanted to do.
 It’s something I am very passionate about.
 Higher education changed my life,” she said.
 “Specifically, a professor I had when I was working for my undergrad was very passionate about teaching.
 I realized that you have to give back what you’ve been given.”

-Bower has received a Penn State Beaver teaching award and was invited to Duke University to act as a Visiting Associate Professor during a sabbatical.
+Bower has received a Beaver campus teaching award and was invited to Duke University to act as a visiting associate professor during a sabbatical.
 She’s also been invited to present her research at Princeton University.

 When a student enrolls for one of Bower’s classes, she expects the student to “work hard and have fun.”

 “I really expect students to show up prepared and to enjoy the period of time we’re working together," she said.

 Editors Note: In 2012 Dr. Bower was one of only two University-wide faculty members to receive Penn State's Milton S. Eisenhower Award for Distinguished Teaching.